zehro/UAH-Theatre/SQL.md

 SELECT DID FROM DIMENSION WHERE DIMENSIONNAME = 'string';
 #Find CID:
 SELECT CID FROM COLOR WHERE COLORNAME = 'string';
+#Get highest OBJORDER for an OBJECT:
+SELECT MAX(OBJORDER) AS OBJORDER FROM PICTURE WHERE OID = oid;
 #Update an object (clauses in SET can be excluded as needed):
 UPDATE OBJECT SET OBJECTNAME = 'objectname', DESCRIPTION = 'description', TYPE = 'type', CNID = cnid, EID = eid WHERE OID = oid;
 #Update dimension for prop: